kaifishr/SciFormer/README.md

 ### Encoding Sequential Structure

 The meaning of words often depends on their position in a sentence.
 As the attention mechanism is permutation equivariant, we need to tell the attention module about the structure of the input sequence.
-There are different techniques to achieve this.
+There are different techniques that allow the network to become aware of the words position.
 Two simple methods are

 - **Position embedding** works by adding an embedding vector to every embedded token of the input sequence.
 However, this approach fixes the sequence length that can be processed by the model.